 The reporters didn’t even know what to ask once it was over.
 Some people really got into it and most seemed to care less.
 I thought it was interesting to see this cosmic display.
 When it happened in 1979, I was in high school and I don’t even remember anyone talking about and thinking back to it, I think it was a cloudy day that afternoon.

 This is a documentary by NASA

-I left around 4:00pm when the path crossed and people got tired looking up.
+I left around 4:00pm when the path crossed, and people got tired looking up.
 I could also feel the strain on my eyes.
 The nice part was I took the bus from home and did not have to tackle their parking lot.
 Lunch was at Central Restaurant, 30 Central Avenue, Downtown Newark, for an amazing meal (See review on TripAdvisor and my blog ‘DiningonaShoeStringinNYC’).

-Central Restaurant in Newark, NJ
+Central Restaurant at 30 Central Avenue in Newark, NJ

 It has been a year since I started the blog site and the project has now taken me on an extensive trip to Los Angeles, a tour of the State of New Jersey and the Anniversary Day of the project to the much changing and gentrifying Newark, NJ.
 You heard correctly, Newark like all major cities is going through a revival and I had two afternoons and evenings at the Newark Conservatory located on Prince Street.

 I have been a member of the Newark Conservatory for years but never really got involved in their events until recently.
 The organization is small but is currently looking at way to ‘Green’ Newark.
 Yes, Newark still does have its share of problems but like any other city has small groups of people trying to deal with them.
 I have seen so many changes in the downtown area alone.